-Joan Stewart, Director jstewart@santeeschools.org 402-857-2741 months 3-5
+Abby Pfanstiel, Director apfanstiel@santeeschools.org 402-857-2741

 Santee School Daycare; Sixpence Endowment Program Signature Page

 Santee School Growing Together Childcare is partially funded by the Sixpence Grant.
 Along with this money comes certain guidelines that must be followed.
 These guidelines state that the child must be 6 weeks to 36 months of age when enrolling.
 You are eligible for the grant if you meet one of the following: